Samuel Washington: Death and legacy

-Washington died at age 46 from tuberculosis on September 26, 1781, at Harewood in Berkeley County, three weeks before the decisive Franco-American victory of Yorktown.
+Washington died at age 46 from tuberculosis on September 26, 1781, at Harewood in then Berkeley County, Virginia (now Jefferson County, West Virginia) three weeks before the decisive Franco-American victory of Yorktown.
 He is probably buried on his former estate, in an unmarked grave.
 When Washington died, most of his children were below legal age, and his brothers who administered his estate discovered he had considerable debts.
 Through the efforts of his younger brother John Augustine Washington, as well as George Washington, Harewood house remained in the hands of his descendants (and remains today having been listed on the National Register of Historic Places in 1973).

 Personal life

 Samuel married five times, surviving four wives, and had nine children who reached adulthood.
 His first marriage around 1754 was to Jane Champe (1724–1755).
 About two years later, in 1756, after his first wife's death, Washington married his second wife (and first cousin) Mildred Thornton (c.
-1741–c.
+1741 – c.
 1762).
 She likewise died during or shortly after childbirth, possibly tuberculosis contracted from her husband progressed rapidly after the births.
 Her cousin, also named Mildred Thornton, married Samuel's younger brother Charles.
 Together, Mildred and Samuel were the parents of: